Frequently Asked Questions

 A few possibilities:

-- The App might be inactive.
-Check the App's info page for its current status.
+- The MCP server might be inactive.
+Check the MCP server's info page for its current status.

 - Network issues on your end.
 Verify your internet connection and try the request again.

-- The App is doing something slow.
+- The MCP server is doing something slow.
 Some operations (external API calls, complex computations) take time.
 Try increasing your client's timeout setting.

 Why does my SSE connection keep dropping?